MS in Chemistry (Biochemistry)

 Students desiring to apply to the chemistry graduate program should first contact the Chemistry Department Graduate Coordinator or Department Chair.
 Information about the graduate program will be discussed with you.

-In addition to a Departmental application, applicants must also complete a separate university application by the posted application deadline for the term applying.
-For more admissions information and application deadlines, please visit http://www.csus.edu/gradstudies/.
+Applicants must complete a Cal State Apply application by the posted deadline for the term applying.
+For more admissions information and application deadlines, please visit http://www.csus.edu/graduate-studies/.
 The university application requires:

-• two sets of official transcripts from all colleges and universities attended, other then Sacramento State.
+- one set of official transcripts from all colleges and universities attended, other than Sacramento State.

-Approximately six weeks after receipt of all items listed, an admission decision will be mailed to the applicant.
+Approximately six weeks after the admission application deadline, an admission decision will be transmitted electronically to the applicant.

-All new graduate students must take two placement exams, in organic and physical chemistry, administered at the beginning of each semester.
+All new graduate students must take two proficiency exams, in organic and physical chemistry, administered at the beginning of each semester.
 These exams cover topics commonly found in undergraduate courses.
+A passing score on either exam is a score of 50% or higher.
 Exam results are used to determine undergraduate deficiencies in these areas of chemistry.
-All deficiencies must be removed by either taking and passing with a grade of "B" an appropriate undergraduate course or by taking again and passing the placement exam.
-A placement exam can be taken only twice; if the exam is not passed after the second attempt, the appropriate undergraduate course must be completed with a minimum grade of "B" in the first attempt.
+All deficiencies must be removed by either taking and passing with a grade of "B-" (i.e., B minus) an appropriate undergraduate course or by taking again and passing the proficiency exam.
+A proficiency exam can be taken only twice; if the exam is not passed after the second attempt, the appropriate undergraduate course must be completed with a minimum grade of "B-" (i.e., B minus) in the first attempt.

 Course Requirements